AWS Shield

 AWS Shield Standard

-• defends against the most common, frequently occurring network and transport layer DDoS attacks that target website or applications.
+• defends against the most common, frequently occurring network and transport layer DDoS attacks that target websites or applications.

 • uses techniques such as deterministic packet filtering and priority-based traffic shaping to automatically mitigate basic network layer attacks.